envenomator/agon-flash/README.md

-# Agon MOS firmware upgrade utility
+# Agon firmware upgrade utility
 The utility version you need, depends on the *current* version of MOS.
 When you reset your AgonLight, the MOS version is displayed on the first line.

 Please follow the guide for your *current* MOS version: